-The North American Industry Classification System (NAICS) is the official industry classification system for the United States.
-AAICS was developed during the 1990s through a collaborative effort by the United States, Canada, and Mexico to facilitate better comparisons of the economies of the three countries.
-Prior to the adoption of NAICS, most U.S. statistics were based on the Standard Industrial Classification (SIC).
-The SIC system, which was initially developed in the late 1930s,
+The North American Industry Classification System (NAICS) is the official industry classification system for the United States.45 NAICS was developed during the 1990s through a collaborative effort by the United States, Canada, and Mexico to facilitate better comparisons of the economies of the three countries.46 Prior to the

 44 See Karl Galbraith, "Government Spending by Function: A New Presentation," Survey 80 (June 2000): 18-23.
-See also Bruce E. Baker, Pamela A. Kelly, and Brooks B. Robinson, "Estimates of Real Government Consumption Expenditures and Gross Investment by Function," Survey 84 (October 2004): 5-10 and also see SNA 2008: 9.99.
+See also Bruce E. Baker, Pamela A. Kelly, and Brooks B. Robinson, "Estimates of Real

+Government Consumption Expenditures and Gross Investment by Function," Survey 84 (October 2004): 5-10 and also see SNA 2008: 9.99.